A Dog Crate

 This is handy if you don't have a fenced in back yard and you want your puppy to have some fun outside off leash.
 This is also really useful when you are gone for long periods during the day, as you can let the puppy have a larger area where they can still play and burn energy, but won't be given free reign of the house and injure themselves or your favourite pair of shoes.
 Some folks who work full-time opt to leave a puppy potty training pad in this area with food, water, toys, and their crate, so they have some of their needs met while you are away for the day.
 You can find these in most retail pet stores or on-line.

 This is another area of personal preference, but we recommend some great stainless steel dog bowls that are anti-skid and will stay in place on the floor.
 This is handy for those busy, excitable puppy phases when puppies can be clumsy and knock over food and water during the day when you aren't home.
 There is a great set you can buy on Amazon, but they are available in most retail pet stores.

 Whether you are doing your own grooming or scheduling spa days for your pup, you will want to start getting your puppy used to grooming and the various tools like brushes, combs, bathes, and blow dryers.
-We suggest a simple slicker brush, Furminator or ActiVet for when they are loosing their puppy coats around 9 months of age to prevent matting, and this will help maintain the coat and brushing weekly.
+I suggest a simple slicker brush, Furminator or ActiVet for when they are loosing their puppy coats around 9 months of age to prevent matting, and this will help maintain the coat and brushing weekly.
 The coat tends to be higher maintenance as they are low to non-shedding.
 For shampoos and conditioners (if you aren't doing regular spa days), you will want something mild and gentle.
 You can find these at any retail pet store or online linked in this section.

 Puppy School by Gwen Bailey